Jump to a specific page - are you interested in:

 Virginia DPOR Mandatory Contractor 8-Hour Pre-License Course

 This is the course that is mandatory for any new contractor in the state of Virginia.
 It presents the regulations and practices that govern the contracting industry.
-We will review the required elements of preparing a contract in accordance with regulation, explore methods in selecting customers and jobs based on license classification and experience, explore the various business structures to meet their particular needs, and tips that will help you to avoid regulatory and business problems.
+We will review the required elements of preparing a contract according to regulation, explore methods in selecting customers and jobs based on license classification and experience, explore the various business structures to meet their particular needs, and tips that will help you avoid regulatory and business problems.
 The course is designed to guide contractors in making choices that will ensure compliance with regulation and maintain the license through business success.

 To register, please click here: